 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-P1 does not offer wifi capability.

 Studio photographers will appreciate that the Sony A7R III (unlike the E-P1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the E-P1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-P1 was succeeded by the Olympus E-P2, while the A7R III was followed by the Sony A7R IV.
+Both the E-P1 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The E-P1 was replaced by the Olympus E-P2, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P1 Manual (free pdf) or the online Sony A7R III Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-P1 and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.